ansible-learnfest/ansible-learnfest-guide/content/30-use-pah/_index.md

 ### Prerequisites

-* Make sure you can login to your:
+* Make sure you can log into to your:

   * Automation Controller
   * Private Automation Hub (PAH)

-* Using the access information/credentials provided
+* Using the access information/credentials provided.

 ### Tasks

 * Add collections from Red Hat Automation Hub and Galaxy to PAH